amarendranayak149/myprofile/README.md

 ## 👨‍💻 About Me

-🎓 B.Tech in Computer Science
+🎓 B.Tech in Computer Science and Engineering

 📍 Data Analyst & Business Intelligence Enthusiast

 I specialize in transforming **complex, unstructured data** into **clear, impactful insights** that drive business decisions.